junthbasnet/Personal-Website/src/data/blog/blog-post-4/index.md

 ![A* Search Algorithm](https://i.imgur.com/vp34as1.gif)

-Adversarial Search algorithm implemented in this project are _Minimax Search algorithm and Alpha-Beta Pruning._
+😍 Adversarial Search algorithm implemented in this project are Minimax Search algorithm and Alpha-Beta Pruning.

 **Minimax Search Algorithm**